You’ve probably heard your parents say it many times: Nothing in this life is free. If something’s sold at no cost, it might be too good to be true.

 No, the MOOP isn’t that horrendous monster who lived under your childhood bed, but it can be just as frightening.
 The maximum-out-of-pocket limit, or MOOP, is the point where beneficiary spending is capped and the insurer begins covering all medical expenses in full.

-Keep in mind, these limits don’t include expenses for prescription drugs covered under Part D, which have a separate catastrophic cap $8,000.
+Keep in mind, these limits don’t include expenses for prescription drugs covered under Part D, which have a separate catastrophic cap $8,000 ($2,000 beginning in 2025).
 They also won’t cover over-the-counter medications or services that aren’t part of the plan, such as dental or vision care.

-The rise in MOOP makes it critical for consumers to receive good information so they can understand the range of choices they have.
+MOOP is a critical concept for consumers to understand so they know the range of choices they have.
 Low premium but high exposure can be ideal for some, but a nightmare for others.

 Face the Other Factors